robinrendle/aeve/content/draft.md

 															- 1 -

 Barreling down the track and yelling up at the sky above whilst she drove, Aeve realised that she couldn’t find the stars.
-Yetc in central Mali you could *always* see them, they were unavoidable features of the landscape at night.
-Stars often materialised, hovering above the desert, as a fractured, luminescent metropolis made up of billions of little bulbs and microscopic fractals which lay in wait, ready for someone to trace lines between them all.
+Yet in central Mali you could *always* see them, they were unavoidable features of the landscape at night.
+Stars often materialised, hovering above the desert as a fractured, luminescent metropolis made up of billions of little bulbs and microscopic fractals that lay in wait, ready for someone to trace lines between them all.

 So for how long had she been swearing at the clouds?